 2:45 p.m. – 4:00 p.m. – Breakouts

-- Rethinking Collaboration: Building Outside-the-Box Partnerships - A debate.
+- Rethinking Collaboration: Building Outside-the-Box Partnerships — A debate.
 A panel discussion.
 Co-reporting a story.
 Sure, your station is collaborating with other media entities and partnering with community organizations.
 That’s what you’re supposed to be doing, right?
 Well...yes.
 But it doesn’t have to stop there -- and it doesn’t have to be so boring.
 In this session, you’ll hear from three people who’ve worked on unorthodox projects that’ll surprise and inspire you.
-Stefanie Murray is the director of the Center for Cooperative Media at Montclair State University; Jean Friedman-Rudovsky is the editor of Broke in Philly, a collaborative reporting project among 19 local news organizations about solutions to poverty and the push for economic justice in America’s poorest big city; Jen Chien is executive producer of KALW's Sights and Sounds, a multi-year project that celebrates the arts and creativity of the San Francisco Bay Area through audio and multimedia storytelling, community media training, and live events.
+Sarah Stonebely is research director at the Center for Cooperative Media at Montclair State University; Jean Friedman-Rudovsky is the editor of Broke in Philly, a collaborative reporting project among 19 local news organizations about solutions to poverty and the push for economic justice in America’s poorest big city; Jen Chien is executive producer of KALW's Sights and Sounds, a multi-year project that celebrates the arts and creativity of the San Francisco Bay Area through audio and multimedia storytelling, community media training, and live events.

-- We've Got the Beat! - We've Got the Beat! - Congratulations: you just got assigned your first reporting beat.
+- We've Got the Beat! - We've Got the Beat! — Congratulations, you just got assigned your first reporting beat.
 Or maybe you have been handed editing duties for a beat.
 How do you approach it; what is different from being on general assignment; how do you build sources and get started; what does it take to guide, lead and target reporters on a beat?
 And what beats should you select?
 All secrets revealed and shared.
 Our presenters include John Barth, Chief Content Officer of PRX, Julianne Welby, immigration beat editor at WNYC, Taunya English who covers health at WHYY and Ronnie Polaneczky, the metro columnist at the Philadelphia Daily News.

 - Listen to the Sound — We work in the realm of audio.
 We spend a lot of time talking about how to be better journalists, better managers, better editors, and better producers.
 This is a chance to think about what it means to be a better listener.
 In a session inspired by the Third Coast International Audio Festival, come take some time to just sit and listen together.
 In this session, we'll listen to and discuss work that embraces and celebrates our medium.
 This is a moment to remind ourselves about the depth and beauty we have at our disposal, to remind us what’s possible in audio, and to help our newsrooms and colleagues get better at using sound.
 Hosted by Third Coast executive director Johanna Zorn and WLRN editorial director Alicia Zuckerman.

-6:00 – Cocktails - Before the annual awards banquet, take this last opportunity to network with the colleagues you’ve met at the conference.
-Sponsored by the National Endowment for Financial Education
+6:00 – Cocktails — Before the annual awards banquet, take this last opportunity to network with the colleagues you’ve met at the conference.

 7:00 – Awards — Join PRNDI as we honor the best of the best in Public Radio News.
 We’ll also get a chance to hear from this year’s Leo C. Lee Award Winner, NPR's Keith Woods.
 Sponsored by PRX and CIR.